crossplane/crossplane/contributing/guide-observability.md

 For the question of what constitutes an error, errors should be actionable by a human.
 See the [Dave Cheney article] on this topic for some more discussion.

+## Good Errors

+An error message is good if it communicates

+1. what went wrong
+2. where it went wrong
+3. for which inputs

+and if it is concise without redundancies and at best displayable in one line.

+The general goal of an error message is to be actionable for the user who is trying to avoid the error in the future.

+Examples for bad error messages:
+- `cannot resolve package dependencies: Invalid Semantic Version`
+- `cannot parse file foo.yaml: failed to parse YAML of file foo.yaml`

+Examples for how to improve them:
+- `cannot resolve package dependencies in crossplane.yaml: invalid Semantic Version "main" on package "provider-kubernetes"`
+- `failed to load OCI image provider-gcp/v0.42.0: failed to unpack layer: cannot parse file: failed to parse YAML of file foo.yaml: unexpected indention in line 4`.

+General rules:
+1. follow the pattern `generic error cause: more details: even more details`.
+2. put values into quotes (`%q` in Golang), with the following exceptions where quotes don't add to readability:
+   - resource names with namespace or resource type (e.g. `default/foo` or `providers/foo`), resource names alone are quoted
+   - kinds (e.g. `cannot find provider "provider-kubernetes"`; here, the kind provider is without quotes, the provider name is with)
+   - filenames with extensions and/or path (e.g. `cannot parse foo.yaml`).
+3. add a context of e.g. filenames, object names, or values which are wrong (and the values are known to be insensitive).

+   Which context is added by which functions depends on the level of abstraction of the code at hand: the package loader will know the OCI image name, the YAML parser might only see a byte slice.
+The former adds the image name as context, some layer in-between adds the filename and the YAML parser adds the line and column in the byte stream.

+   Filenames should be relative to the logical working directory of the context at hand (e.g. a package root, current working directory, workspace root).
+Ensure that the context is clear in the error message (e.g.
+   `failed to load package "provider-kubernetes": failed to parse apis/xrd.yaml`).

+4. add a context just once.

+   Rule of thumb: if a function gets a parameter, it will also include it in the error messages, so the caller does not have to.

+   E.g. a function getting a filename as input will include the filename in errors it returns.
+5. don't return multi-line errors.
+6. aggregate errors if there is clear use for the user, but not in general, i.e. fail fast is the default.

+   Aggregate through `kerrors.NewAggregate`.
+When the number of aggregated errors is unbounded, return a subset, e.g. the first 3.

+   E.g.: `cannot parse workspace: failed to parse foo.yaml, bar.yaml, abc.yaml,
+   and 17 more files`
+7. don't include sensitive information like tokens into error messages, not even in debug mode.

+   These are usually considered insensitive: field names, file paths, resources, kinds, object names, namespaces, labels, enum values, numbers, booleans.
+8. use error message constants, e.g. `errSomethingWentWrong` for messages without interpolation, and `errFmtSomethingWentWrong` for those with interpolation.
+9. use [wrapping errors] and github.com/crossplane/crossplane-runtime/pkg/errors
+   in general.
+10. error messages must be deterministic.
+Use sorting in loops over maps or sort returned errors to ensure determinism.

+    Background: one never knows how an error is displayed.
+Not being deterministic can lead to hot-loops with constant API updates, e.g. of a condition.

+11. error messages are good candidates to be included in condition or event messages.

 ## In Practice

 Crossplane provides two observability libraries as part of crossplane-runtime: